ygeorg01/PUT/README.md

 * Run <code> python reprojection.py --scene_path ../scenes/005/ --mesh_name 005 --create_dict --create_3D_mapping </code>

 ## Extract viewpoints and renderings from a scene.
 * Run the script that exist in blender file(blender_con.blend) and change the paths accordingly.
-This will result to grayscale rendering and viepoints rotation and tranlation matrices.
+This will result to grayscales rendering and viepoints' rotation and tranlation matrices.

 ## Cite
 ```